'No room for compromise' on Taiwan's sovereignty, President Tsai says in National Day speech - KESQ

 “The biggest challenges would definitely be the pressure from the PRC,” said Austin Wang, an assistant professor at the University of Nevada, Las Vegas who specializes in Taiwanese politics, referring to the People’s Republic of China.

-He predicted that Beijing’s policies toward Taiwan would become “more unstable and unpredictable,” in the medium term.
+He predicted that Beijing’s policies toward Taiwan could become “more unstable and unpredictable,” in the medium term.

 “If Xi is able to find a way to make his zero-Covid policy and basic economic performance coexists, this achievement will be great enough to make Xi and China patient,” Wang said, referring to China’s uncompromising Covid containment policy.
 “If economy in China collapses, Xi and PRC will lose the legitimacy; Xi will then turn to nationalism, which includes unifying Taiwan.”